 What is Scrum?

-Scrum is a framework to manage knowledge work which uses agile methodology.
+Scrum is a framework to manage knowledge work that uses agile methodology.
 It is like a daily short meeting between team members having three to nine members, who divide their work and complete the task within given time iterations which are called sprints.

 The duration of a sprint is no longer than 1 month, and then the progress is tracked in stand up a meeting called as daily scrums.

 Scrum is easy to understand but hard to follow.
 It is part of an agile process.
 It does not follow a traditional methodology which consists of scrum master, team, and product owner.

 - The product owner makes the list of tasks to be completed and the time that each task will take to complete.
 Tasks are placed in priority order.
 This part is building the project backlog.
-This is done by determining how what should be done, which tasks are less critical and those who cannot be completed in a given timeframe and should be considered for the next sprint.
+This is done by determining how what should be done, which tasks are less critical, and those who cannot be completed in a given timeframe and should be considered for the next sprint.

 - Using the above step teams start to work with the highest priority items and tries to find how to achieve it.

 - Daily sprints are done to check the progress of the task, and if there are any changes, then that can be clarified with the owner and team.